ECarboX is a chemotherapy treatment for oesophageal and stomach cancer.

 - epirubicin as an injection into your bloodstream (intravenously)

-- carboplatin as a drip into your bloodstream over 30 minutes
+- carboplatin as a drip into your bloodstream (intravenously) you can have this between 15 and 60 minutes

 Into your bloodstream (intravenously)

 You might have treatment through a long plastic tube that goes into a large vein in your chest.
 The tube stays in place throughout the course of treatment.
 This can be a:

 - central line

 If you don't have a central line

 You might have treatment through a thin short tube (a cannula) that goes into a vein in your arm each time you have treatment.

 Taking capecitabine tablets

 Speak to your pharmacist if you have problems swallowing the tablets.